paneldata/gip/metadata/study.md

 The topics covered in the GIP are divers and include attitudes towards the reform policies, the welfare state, German and EU politics, health, social inequality, education, employment and key socio-demographic information.
 Questionnaire modules on these topics are developed by SFB 884 researchers in collaboration with the GIP team.
 GIP online questionnaires of 20-25 minutes are implemented bi-monthly.

-For publications with GIP data please see database [here](https://intranet.reforms.uni-mannheim.de/extern/publications/index.php).
+For publications with GIP data please visit: [www.uni-mannheim.de/en/gip/results/publications](https://www.uni-mannheim.de/en/gip/results/publications/)

 ## Data access

-The GIP data are available to the scientific community via the GESIS Data Archive for the Social Sciences as scientific use files [here](https://dbk.gesis.org/dbksearch/GDESC2.asp?no=0109&DB=D).
+The GIP data are available to the scientific community via the [GESIS Data Archive for the Social Sciences](https://dbk.gesis.org/dbksearch/GDESC2.asp?no=0109&DB=D) as scientific use files

-To order the scientific use files please proceed as described [here](https://dbk.gesis.org/dbksearch/download.asp?db=D&id=54805).
+To order the scientific use files please proceed as described in the following document: [GIP Data Access Manual](https://dbk.gesis.org/dbksearch/download.asp?db=D&id=54805).

 ## Method